The Diefenbaker Canada Centre is hiring for the following position(s):

 February 22-25, 2022.

 - Experience working with video-conferencing programs (Zoom, Microsoft Teams) would be

 - Experience delivering educational programming and/or working with young audiences would be

 - Previous experience planning and/or attending community outreach events would be

 - The ability to communicate in French (written and oral) would be considered an asset.

 How to apply

-Applications will be considered beginning Tuesday, November 3, 2020, and will be accepted until the position is filled.
+Applications will be considered beginning October 29, 2021, and will be accepted until the position is filled.
+Applying early is encouraged.

-To apply, send the following information in a single PDF file to email@example.com (note that the subject line of the email must state the position title: Heritage Interpreter):
+To apply, the following information must be submitted in a single PDF file to email@example.com (note that the subject line of the email must state the position title: Heritage Interpreter):

 - Cover letter stating how you meet the qualifications, why this position appeals to you, and